micheletriaca/sfdy/README.md

 $ export SFDY_INSTANCE_URL=instanceurl
 ```

 By default, the SFDY connected app will be used.
-If you want to use yours, you can pass a user defined `client_id` and `client_secret` in all the available commands:
+If you want to use yours, you can pass a user defined `client_id` and `client_secret` in all the available commands.
 ```
+$ sfdy auth --client-id CLIENT_ID --client-secret CLIENT_SECRET -s ...

-$ sfdy retrieve --refresh-token REFRESH_TOKEN --instance-url INSTANCE_URL --client-id=CLIENT_ID --client-secret=CLIENT_SECRET -s ...
+$ sfdy retrieve --refresh-token REFRESH_TOKEN --instance-url INSTANCE_URL --client-id CLIENT_ID --client-secret CLIENT_SECRET -s ...
 ```
 Or you can use the env vars: